HCL-TECH-SOFTWARE/Domino-rest-api/docs/howto/IdP/configuringKeycloak.md

 - **Realm**: The starting point for Keycloak identity management, contains all other elements.
 - **Client**: Each accessing application, client app, Single Page App or server app will have a client entry.
 The client entry contains application Id and, if required, the application secret.
 Furthermore it has mapper and client scopes assigned to it.
-- **Client Scopes**: Each scope in DRAPI will have a client scope in Keycloak, so the Keycloak admin can assign them to clients
+- **Client Scopes**: Each scope in Domino REST API will have a client scope in Keycloak, so the Keycloak admin can assign them to clients
 - **Mapper**: Configuration entry to determine what information is available in a client and/or Client scope.
 Each Client has a default entry for Mappers independent from assigned Client Scopes
 - **Users**: Standard attributes assigned to users like username, firstname, lastname, email, credentials as well as any custom attributes.
-DRAPI e.g. can use `CN` for the Domino style name
+Domino REST API, for example, use `CN` for the Domino style name.

 ## Procedure